-The following discussion does not address all aspects of United States federal income taxation that may be relevant to a particular Claim holder in light of the holder's particular facts and circumstances, nor does it purport to address the tax consequences of the Plan to certain classes of taxpayers who may be subject to special treatment under the Internal Revenue Code (e.g., banks and certain other financial institutions, insurance companies, broker-dealers, holders of Claims who are (or who hold their Claims through) a partnership or other pass-through entity, persons whose functional currency is not the United States dollar, dealers in securities or foreign currency and persons holding Claims that are a hedge against, or that are hedged against, currency risk or that are part of a straddle, constructive sale or conversion transaction).
+The following discussion does not address all aspects of United States federal income taxation that may be relevant to a particular Claim holder in light of the holder's particular facts and circumstances, nor does it purport to address the tax consequences of the Plan to certain classes of taxpayers who may be subject to special treatment under the Internal Revenue Code (e.g., banks and certain other financial institutions, insurance companies, broker-dealers, holders of Claims who are (or who hold their Claims through) a partnership or other pass-through entity, persons whose functional currency is not the United States dollar, dealers in securities or foreign currency risk or that are part of a straddle, constructive sale or conversion transaction).
 Furthermore, the following discussion does not address United States federal taxes other than income taxes or the state, local or foreign income and other tax consequences of the Plan.